PhilDye/Drum-Lights/README.md

 ## Enclosures

 Both RX and TX are mounted in custom 3D-printed boxes; the RX in particular is designed to secure the components against vibration.
-Power is supplied via a 5.5mm DC jack.
+Power is supplied via a 5.5mm DC jack using a [USB cable](https://www.kenable.co.uk/en/usb-cables-adapters/usb-20-cables/usb-20-adapters/7629-usb-to-dc-power-cable-usb-20-for-21mm-x-55mm-5v-2a-2000ma-1m-007629-5055383476299.html).

 ![3D-printed enclosure mounted on a surdo drum](_docs/IMG_3526.jpeg)

-Experience has shown it's best to mount the RX on the rear of all drums and ensure the TX is positioned at the back of the band, to avoid metal-shelled drums blocking the RF signal.
-Ensure players know this to mount their drum accordingly.
+Experience has shown it's best to mount the RX on the *rear* of all drums with 3M VHB double-sided tape.
+Ensure the TX is positioned at the rear of the band too, to avoid metal-shelled drums blocking the RF signal. _Ensure players know this to mount their drum accordingly!_

 ## PCBs